FitHanuSpecialSubject/GA-Application-Java/documents/stable-matching.md

 - `StableMatchingService`: Handles general requests for the Stable Matching problem.
 - `StableMatchingOtmService`: Specialized service for the One-to-Many Matching problem.
 - `TripletMatchingService`: Handles the extended problem with groups of three entities.

-The main algorithms used are:

-- Gale-Shapley Algorithm: Creates a stable pairing based on preference lists.
-- Gusfield’s Algorithm: Optimized for One-to-One problems with specific conditions.
-- Farkas’ Algorithm: Used for the Triplet Matching problem.

 These algorithms are implemented in the `ss.smt.implement` package, with each problem having a corresponding class like `OTMProblem`, `MTMProblem`, `TripletOTOProblem`.